devashpatel/High-Performance-Computing/README.md

 # High-Performance-Computing
-Parallel C program from solving the Advection PDE
+Parallel C program from solving the Advection PDe